dstotijn/hetty/README.md

 ### Trusting the CA certificate

 In order for your browser to allow traffic to the local Hetty proxy, you may need to install these certificates to your local CA store.
-Otherwise, you may be met with errors related to HTTP Strict Transport Security (HSTS).
-In the real world this would be protecting you from man-in-the-middle attacks, but here we **are** the man.
-Let's fix that.

 On Ubuntu, you can update your local CA store with the certificate by running the following commands: